afiniate/seresye/README.md

     if Y and Z have the same parent and Z is female, then Z is the Y's sister.

-The ERESYE rule used to map this concept is:
+The SERESYE rule used to map this concept is:

     %%
     %% if (Y and Z have the same parent X) and (Z is female)
     %%    then (Z is Y's sister)
     %%
-    sister(Engine, {parent, X, Y}, {parent, X, Z}, {female, Z}) when Y =/= Z -> eresye:assert(Engine, {sister, Z, Y}).
+    sister(Engine, {parent, X, Y}, {parent, X, Z}, {female, Z}) when Y =/= Z -> seresye:assert(Engine, {sister, Z, Y}).

 Please note the guard, which is needed to ensure that when Y and Z are bound to the same value, the rule is not activated (indeed this is possible